ketaniaaa/scrolltroll/README.md

 #To-Do

 - Fix nav and footer on hover effect aka remove spaces and work on transition times such as ease in out etc
-- media queries for responsiveness
+- media queries : just mac sizes
 - icons: linkedin, google, github, fb etc social links for form - can be prioritized for exam
 - draw social icons ^
-- meta data packages
 - look at snapchat for home page design
 - contrast checker for style guide
 - layout through negative space etc and grids whatevs for styleguide
-- tabination using this.state fix
+- tabination using this.state fix for exam
-- new blog posts
 - fix hashlinks